-Schools, Colleges & WBL providers seeking accreditation are exclusively assessed by external specialists who are occupationally competent CEG professional assessors.
-Across England we currently have over 100 CEG assessors - there is no other assessment force of its kind, dedicated to the accreditation of the highest quality CEIAG provision in our country.
+Schools, Colleges & WBL providers seeking accreditation are assessed by external specialists who are occupationally competent CEG professional assessors.
+Nationally, we currently have over 100 CEG assessors - there is no other assessment force of its kind, dedicated to the accreditation of the highest quality CEIAG provision in our country.

 Our advice to help you with your next steps:

-- Schools, Colleges and WBL providers can now, and are all recommended to, 'go for' the Quality in Careers Standard - the national CEIAG quality award.
+- Schools, Colleges and WBL providers are all recommended to, 'go for' the Quality in Careers Standard - the national CEIAG quality award.

-- We encourage Schools, Colleges and WBL providers to start the journey of improvement today by contacting one or more of the Licensed Awarding Bodies (whose contact details are listed below) which are authorised by the Quality in Careers Consortium to assess and accredit learning providers.
+- We encourage Schools, Colleges and WBL providers to start the journey of improvement today by contacting one or more of the Licensed Awarding Bodies (whose contact details can be found here) which are authorised by the Quality in Careers Consortium to assess and accredit learning providers.

 - Then you can begin working towards the Quality in Careers Standard.